Welcome to the Rotorua branch

 If you live in or near Rotorua, please contact us for support, advice and information relating to disability.

 We offer a range of services for disabled people and their family and whānau.
 Not all the services offered by CCS Disability Action are available from all our branches.
-All our support services (with the exception of Mobility Parking and Total Mobility) are free.
+All our support services (with the exception of Mobility Parking) are free.

 There are a number of ways you can access them.
 While some of our services may need a referral, please feel free to get in touch with us directly to discuss your needs and what we can offer you.
 You could also contact your GP or Support Net Kupenga Hao Ite Ora Tauranga as they can assess your needs and connect you with support providers.